brianbuccola/brianbuccola.github.io/cv.md

 redirect_from: /cv.html
 ---

-My CV is available [on GitHub][cv-pdf], which automagically renders the PDF in your browser.
+[My CV][cv-pdf] is available on GitHub, which automagically renders the PDF in your browser.
 Click "Download" to download the actual file.

 If you like layout, feel free to borrow and adapt the [LaTeX source